Benefits of PIP Membership

 - You will be eligible to participate in the Courier Low Value Shipment (LVS) program.
 The LVS Program streamlines processing of low-value shipments through customs while providing the courier industry with expedited release.

-- Your company will be recognized as a Trusted Trader under the CBSA's mutual recognition arrangements with: U.S. Customs and Border Protection's Customs Trade Partnership Against Terrorism (C-TPAT) program; Japan Customs and Tariff Bureau's Authorized Economic Operator program; Korea Customs Service's Authorized Economic Operator program; and Singapore Customs' Secure Trade Partnership (STP) program
+- Your company will be recognized as a Trusted Trader under the CBSA's mutual recognition arrangements with: U.S. Customs and Border Protection's Customs Trade Partnership Against Terrorism (C-TPAT) program; Japan Customs and Tariff Bureau's Authorized Economic Operator program; Korea Customs Service's Authorized Economic Operator program; Singapore Customs' Secure Trade Partnership (STP) program; and the Tax Administration Service of the United Mexican States – New Scheme of Certified Companies (NEEC).

 As a PIP member, you would have the opportunity to learn what you can do to help protect your company, your supply chain, and your community by having access to the expertise of a CBSA officer.